Periannan Senapathy: Notable research contributions

-Dr. Senapathy has provided major contributions in RNA splicing biology, impacting the understanding of the structure, function, and origin of the eukaryotic exons, introns, splice junctions, and split genes, and the applications of these findings in human medicine that has positively affected thousands of patients with hundreds of diseases including cancers and inherited disorders.
-His research is an example of the application of basic molecular biology research findings to human medicine with profound impact, and a variety of basic science and other practical applications in animals and plants.
+Senapathy has provided major contributions in RNA splicing biology, improving the understanding of the structure, function, and origin of eukaryotic split genes, and the applications of these findings in human medicine.
+His work has helped the diagnosis and treatment of patients with hundreds of diseases including cancers and inherited disorders.
+His research is an example of the application of basic molecular biology research findings to human medicine, and a variety of practical applications in animals and plants.

 Origin of split genes from random DNA sequences

 The split gene theory answers major questions of why and how the split genes of eukaryotes originated.
 It states that if coding sequences for biological proteins originated from random primordial genetic sequences, the random occurrence of the 3 stop codons out of 64 codons would limit the open reading frames (ORFs) to a very short length of ~60 bases.
 Thus, coding sequences for biological proteins with average lengths of ~1,200 bases, and long coding sequences of 6,000 bases, can practically never occur in random sequences.
 Thus, genes had to occur in pieces in a split form, with short coding sequences (ORFs) that became exons, interrupted by very long random sequences that became introns.
 When the eukaryotic DNA was tested for ORF length distribution, it exactly matched that from random DNA, with very short ORFs that matched the lengths of exons, and very long introns as predicted, supporting the split gene theory.
 Thus, introns are relics left over from their random sequence origin, and thus are earmarked to be removed at the primary RNA stage, although incidentally they may have few genetic elements useful to the cell.
-The Nobel Laureate Dr. Marshall Nirenberg, who deciphered the codons, communicated the paper to the PNAS.
+The Nobel Laureate Marshall Nirenberg, who deciphered the codons, communicated the paper to the PNAS.
 New Scientist covered this publication titled "A long explanation for introns".

-Noted molecular biologist and biophysicist Dr. Colin Blake from the Laboratory of Molecular Biophysics and Oxford Centre for Molecular Sciences, University of Oxford, commented on Dr. Senapathy's theory that: "Recent work by Dr. Senapathy, when applied to RNA, comprehensively explains the origin of the segregated form of RNA into coding and non-coding regions.
+Noted molecular biologist and biophysicist Colin Blake from the Laboratory of Molecular Biophysics and Oxford Centre for Molecular Sciences, University of Oxford, commented on Senapathy's theory that: "Recent work by Senapathy, when applied to RNA, comprehensively explains the origin of the segregated form of RNA into coding and non-coding regions.
 It also suggests why a splicing mechanism was developed at the start of primordial evolution.
 The presence of random sequence was therefore sufficient to create in the primordial ancestor the segregated form of RNA observed in the eukaryotic gene structure."